saantanavitor/saantanavitor/README.md

-Hi there 👋, I'm Vitor Santana
+Hi there 👋, I'm Vitor Santana.

-I have a passion for programming and tecnology! 🚀
+I have a passion for programming and technology! 🚀

 👨🏽‍💻 About me:

-• 📚 I’m currently learning: Fullstack development with React and Node.js, trying to get my first experience as a developer.
+• 📚 I’m currently learning: Fullstack development with React and Node.js, being a back-end specialist, trying to get my first experience as a developer.

 • ℹ️ Hobbies: Games 🎮 | Music 🎧 | Exercise 🏃 |